mcoakley92/matching-rick-and-morty/README.md

     * The project uses Bootstrap for simple design, and for modals and buttons

 ## Testing

 1. I played the game several times, winning and losing to see if all features worked correctly.

 * I noticed that when the player either won or lost the game, the timer stayed going into the negative in the background.
-    - This was fixed for the when the game is won by creating the "matches" variable.
+    - This was fixed for the when the game is won by creating the **matches** variable.

 ```
 if (matches == 6){